MCP HubMCP Hub

 MCPSharp

-• Expose your .NET methods as MCP endpoints
+• Expose your .NET methods as MCP endpoints with simple attributes

 • Handle MCP protocol details and JSON-RPC communication seamlessly